 The Rapid Response Fund

-The Rapid Response Fund provides grants to support lesbian, gay, bisexual and transgender (LGBT) people to continue accessing HIV services in emergency situations.
+The Rapid Response Fund provides grants to support marginalised communities to continue accessing HIV services in emergency situations.

 What is the Rapid Response Fund?

-Grants of up to $20,000 are available to civil society organisations that are led by, or work with, LGBT people and/or MSM.
-Organisations can apply to support themselves, or individuals, whose situation meets the criteria for the grants outlined below.
+Grants of up to $7,000 are available to civil society organisations that are led by, or work with, marginalised communities.
+Organisations can apply to support themselves, or individuals, whose situation meets the criteria for the grant outlined below.